Climate Change Management (MSc)

 It is also possible to specialise in Geographic Information Science (GIS) and gain an MSC Climate Change Management with GIS.

-From October 2013-14, (pending approval) completion of the correct option modules within this MSc will allow students to become Associate Members with the Institute of Environmental Management and Assessment (IEMA).
+From October 2014, completion of the correct option modules within this MSc will allow students to become Associate Members with the Institute of Environmental Management and Assessment (IEMA).

 Find out more about studying at Birkbeck and what our students say about our geography- and environment-related programmes.